podrivo/botivo/README.md

 npm install
 ```

 After installing, start the application and follow instructions.
-Setup will set Twitch's username, channel and authorizations in `.env` file.
+Setup will set Twitch's username, channel and authorizations in a `.env` file.
 ```shell
 npm start
 ```